Brutality and stupidity.

 I recall back then at Angkor in 1994, gunfire across the rainforest.

-Later in the evening, I heard that KR guerrillas had attacked at the Roluos group of temples, murdering a number of Cambodian kids within the army perimeter of the Angkor temple zone.
+Later in the evening, I heard that KR guerrillas had attacked at the Roluos group of temples, murdering several Cambodian kids within the army perimeter of the Angkor temple zone.

-Since 1994, I have returned to Cambodia numerous times.
+Since 1994, I have returned to Cambodia many times.

 But only on a recent visit (2014) did I finally set off to explore the Khmer Rouge legacy in north-western Cambodia.